 LVPs may be considered new animal drugs and thus LVPs may be considered unsafe under section 512(a)(1) of the Federal Food, Drug, and Cosmetic Act (the FD&C Act) (21 U.S.C.
 360b(a)(1)) and adulterated under section 501(a)(5) of the FD&C Act (21 U.S.C.
 351(a)(5)) if marketed in the absence of an approved new animal drug application.
 However, CVM generally does not intend to take action against LVPs and those marketing LVPs if all of the following criteria are met and the LVP is not otherwise adulterated or misbranded:

 Large volume parenterals must be:

-4. Labeled to indicate that: a) they contain no preservatives, b) they are intended for use promptly following initial entry, and (c) any portions not used promptly should be discarded.
+- The LVP is labeled to indicate that: (a) they contain no preservatives, (b) they are intended for use promptly following initial entry, and (c) any portions not used promptly should be discarded.

-The *Center* will review labeling and batch records to determine compliance with this policy.
-Initial action will ordinarily be a *Warning letter* or, if warranted by the circumstances, seizure.
+CVM will review labeling and batch records to determine compliance with this policy.